 Again, this can potentially lead to promotions or other perks that can spell increased opportunities for career advancement.
 If you’re beginning to see a distinct trend, it’s for good reason.
 This isn’t just a mirage; exercise really can have a major positive influence on your life and your career.

 Of course, nobody can guarantee that exercising regularly will help you to get job promotions or be praised by your boss but there is a definite correlation between the increased level of physical activity and improved job performance.

-Now all of this doesn’t mean that you have to spend hours on end in the gym every day in order to reap the benefits of exercise.
-In fact, when it comes to exercise more is not always better.
+Now all of this doesn’t mean that you have to spend hours on end in the gym every day to reap the benefits of exercise.
+When it comes to exercise more is not always better.
 Any amount can help; the important thing is to be consistent.

-It’s all about getting your body moving on a regular basis so that you can reap both the physical and mental rewards for improved health.
+It’s all about getting your body moving regularly so that you can reap both the physical and mental rewards for improved health.

 Don’t assume that exercise is just about making your body healthier.